microsoft/azurelinux/toolkit/docs/building/building.md

 cp ../build/toolchain/toolchain_built_rpms_all.tar.gz ~/mariner_toolchain.tar.gz
 ```

+#### Preserve Toolchain State

+Running `make clean` will tidy up early toolchain components that use docker containers to build.
+You can preserve these containers by passing `CLEAN_TOOLCHAIN_CONTAINERS=n` when cleaning.
+The `QUICK_REBUILD_TOOLCHAIN=y` flag will also set this flag.

 ### Package Stage

 Package building requires the toolchain to be available. the tools will automatically build or download the toolchain if needed.